 A young doctor in training asked me to put together a list of key videos prior to her first day in the operating room.
-While CataractCoach.com now has over 600 articles/videos, that can make it intimidating to an inexperienced surgeon.
-The number that we have added to the videos (in the top right corner) and more recently to the title slide (bottom right corner) indicates our reference number and not an order or a cumulative total.
+While CataractCoach.com now has close to 1000 articles/videos, that can make it intimidating to an inexperienced surgeon.
+The number that we have added to the videos indicates our reference number and not an order or a cumulative total.
 This is why you will see videos with non-consecutive reference numbers.

 These are suggested starting points based on year of residency training.
 The typical USA training is 4 years of university for a bachelor’s degree, 4 years of medical school for MD degree, 1 year internship (PGY1), then 3 years of residency training (PGY2, PGY3, PGY4).
 PGY stands for post-graduate year since these are the years after completion of the MD degree.
 A one or two year sub-specialty fellowship is optional after residency training.